 On the next screen tick Active Directory Domain Services and DHCP Server.

 On the next screens leave the default settings and select next and then install.

 Once the installation of DHCP and Active Directory roles is complete you will get a notification in the Server Manager console to “Promote this server to a domain controller” and to “Complete DHCP configuration”.
 You can run the “Promote this server to a domain controller” first, click on that.

 This will bring up the Active Directory Domain Services Configuration Wizard.
 You want to select “Add a new forest” and give the domain a name.
 It is better to use the <domain name>.local or a subdomain of a domain that you control.
 Then select next.

-Leave the rest of the settings as default and keep clicking next though the wizard.
-At the end of the configuration wizard you will be signed out and the server will be rebooted.
+Leave the rest of the settings as default and keep clicking next through the wizard.
+At the end of the configuration wizard, you will be signed out and the server will be rebooted.
 Once the server is rebooted it will be a domain controller.

 Right click on IPv4 and select “New Scope”.

 This will open the “New Scope Wizard”, give the scope a name and description, and click next.

 Now you will need to set the IP range.
 To do this enter a start IP and end IP that is on the same subnet as you.